-The Court of Appeals for the D.C.
-Circuit granted the Guantanamo detainee’s petition for a writ of mandamus and vacated all orders issued by former military judge Col. Vance Spath during a 28-month period on account of Spath’s failure to disqualify himself due to an apparent conflict of interest.
+On April 16, the Court of Appeals for the D.C.
+Circuit granted Guantanamo detainee and alleged USS Cole bomber Abd al-Rahim Hussein Muhammed al-Nashiri’s petition for a writ of mandamus and vacated all orders issued by former military judge Col. Vance Spath during a 28-month period on account of Spath’s failure to disqualify himself due to an apparent conflict of interest.

 Sarah Grant is a graduate of Harvard Law School and previously spent five years on active duty in the Marine Corps.
 She holds an MPhil in International Relations from the University of Cambridge and a BS in International Relations from the United States Naval Academy.
 The views expressed here are her own and do not reflect those of the Department of Defense, the Marine Corps, or any other agency of the United States Government.